EduardoZepeda/coffee-bytes-hugo/content/posts/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 Sometimes we believe that only machines have a mechanical behavior and that any living being would be able to respond in a very different way than a machine would, with more versatility and adapting to changes, but is this always the case?

 In the book "Godel, Escher, Bach: An Eternal Golden Braid" by Douglas R. Hofstader.
 The author cites an [experiment in which a sphex wasp is tricked into bringing a cricket within the confines of a burrow up to 40 times](https://jhjeong.mindconnect.cc/Texts/sphex.html).
 Just as if it were a computer program, this wasp gets stuck in an infinite loop from which it cannot escape, how different is this from a computer program that, after the same input, generates the same output?

+As Hofstader rightly speculates, a human would have “stepped out” of the loop to stop for a few moments and investigate what was happening.

 ![Sphex wasp from the experiment mentioned in the book Godel, Escher, Bach: An Eternal Golden Braid](images/avisa-sphex.jpg "Sphex wasp from the experiment mentioned in the book Godel, Escher, Bach: An Eternal Golden Braid")